JThomas404/automated-sql-backup-remediation/README.md

 ## Summary at a Glance

 > Resolved SQL Server backup failure by automating disk cleanups, isolating maintenance job faults, and implementing long-term monitoring to prevent recurrence.
-Issue was identified in production and mitigated within 2 working days, with full backup functionality restored within 24 hours and post-monitoring conducted over 3 additional days.
+The issue was identified in a production environment and fully mitigated within two working days.
+Full backup functionality was restored within 24 hours, followed by three days of post-resolution monitoring.

 ---